jasmine/jasmine.github.io/_tutorials/upgrading_to_Jasmine_4.0.md

 <h1>Upgrading to Jasmine 4.0</h1>

 <div class="warning">
-	This is a rough draft that describes an unreleased version of Jasmine.
+	This document describes an unreleased version of Jasmine.
-	Things will change between the time you read this and the final release.
+	It may contain broken links and other issues until Jasmine 4.0 is released.
 </div>

 <h2>Overview</h2>